Back to blog

 • Simple keyboard shortcuts for pause and reset

-That is the level of specificity that keeps the output coherent and useful.
+That level of specificity keeps the output coherent and useful.

 The original prompt